Certified Spiritual Director ~ Usui Holy Fire® III Reiki Master ~ Recovery Coach

 Meet the Spiritual Director

 My practice of Spiritual Direction includes companioning with people of all faiths and traditions, believers and nonbelievers, individually and in groups.
-I am also a Recovery Coach and 5th Step guide for those in addiction recovery.
-I enjoy helping people discover the spiritual basis of the 12 Steps.
+I am also a Usui Holy Fire® III Reiki Master, Recovery Coach and 5th Step guide for those in addiction recovery.
+I enjoy mentoring people through the spiritual basis of the 12 Steps.
 I believe these principles offer spiritual guidance as we seek to live in communion with the Holy Spirit’s purpose for our lives.
+Integrating attentive listening, meaningful conversation and the healing power of Reiki, prepares one’s heart to hear your truth.
+This often means we need to quiet the mind to allow the soul to speak.
+I am humbled and blessed to take this journey inward with you.

 As much as I enjoy meeting in my office, sitting on comfy chairs, sharing a cup of coffee, I also like to take spiritual companioning outside the walls.
 If you are more comfortable taking a walk around the block or a nearby hiking trail, sitting in the park or next to the pond behind our office, I will meet you there.
 My desire is to help you experience God in an atmosphere that will bring you fully into His presence.